-Priority Mitigation Action Priority Status to decrease the occurrence and severity of flooding in the area completed as part of the annual capital improvement program.
-This year, the Borough improved Bayview, Ocean and Harrison Avenues.
-5 Relocated the Department of Public Works to a location above the FEMA base flood elevation.
-High The Borough continues to evaluate alternative sites.
-6 Relocation of the Harris Gardens Fire Company to a site outside of the flood prone area.
+Priority Mitigation Action Priority Status 6 Relocation of the Harris Gardens Fire Company to a site outside of the flood prone area.
 High No action was taken on this future mitigation item over the last 12 months as the Borough does not have legal authority to implement this project.
 The Borough has submitted a HMGP grant application for this work.
 7 Raise the roadway elevation of the flood prone section of Florence Avenue.
 High The project is under Monmouth County Jurisdiction.
 The Borough has requested that Monmouth County elevate this roadway segment.
+The County is presently preparing plans to replace Bridge No. 5 which includes elevating the approach sections of Florence Avenue.
 8 Installation of flood warning signs in flood prone areas.
 High The warning system has been upgraded.
 9 Cleaning and maintenance of receiving waterways and creeks.
 High In the past year the Mosquito Commission continue with its annual cleaning and desnagging program and more recently creeks were cleaned near Scholer Park.
 10 Maintenance of the existing shore protection features (bulkhead and beach areas).
 High In 2013, the Borough awarded a construction contract for the installation of over 14,000 cubic yards of sand to replace sand that was lost as a result of Superstorm Sandy.
+The Borough annually inspected and repairs the existing Borough owned bulkhead.
 11 Construct a stone revetment wall along the Raritan Bay Waterfront beginning at Flat Creek and continuing approximately 875 linear feet east.
 High As noted above, the design of Phase I (Beach Fill) is underway with Contract No. 1 for the beach survey completed.
+Construction is expected to begin in the Spring of 2019.
 12 Annual cleaning and maintenance of the existing storm drains and inlets.
 High In the last 12 months, the Department of Public Works cleaned over 80 catch basins and all 28 outfalls in the Borough.
 13 Upgrade Borough's existing warning system.
 High The upgrade of the warning system is complete.